NVIDIA-AI-Blueprints/securing-agentic-ai-developer-day/README.md

 ![NVIDIA Header](assets/header.png)
 <h1><img align="center" src="https://github.com/user-attachments/assets/cbe0d62f-c856-4e0b-b3ee-6184b7c4d96f">Securing Agentic AI Developer Day</h1>

+_This Developer Day was given in March 2025 during NVIDIA GTC_.

 AI Adoption is transforming industries, organizations and daily operations – learn how to bring security fundamentals to the next generation of agentic AI application and deploy with confidence.

 In this developer day, learn how to break down an agentic AI workflow, the [AI Virtual Assistant NVIDIA Blueprint](https://build.nvidia.com/nvidia/ai-virtual-assistant-for-customer-service) into its core components and: